About seborrhoeic dermatitis

 You use an antifungal shampoo in the same way that you use your usual, unmedicated shampoo, but you need to leave it on your hair for longer.

-Antifungal shampoos usually contain the ingredient ketoconazole.
-You need to leave an antifungal shampoo on your hair for about three to five minutes before rinsing it off.
+Antifungal shampoos contain antifungal agents such as ketoconazole, selenium sulphide or pyrithione zinc.
+You need to leave an antifungal shampoo on your hair for about five to 10 minutes before rinsing it off.
 You can use your regular shampoo afterwards if you want to.
 You will usually need to use the shampoo twice a week for up to four weeks.
-Don’t use it more often than this without getting advice from your pharmacist or GP first.
+Don’t use it more often than this without getting advice from your pharmacist first.
 If you need to wash your hair more than twice a week, use your usual shampoo.

 Once your symptoms have cleared up, you can use the antifungal shampoo once a week or once every two weeks to prevent further flare-ups.

 Different products may work slightly differently.
-Always read the patient information leaflet that comes with your shampoo, and if you have any questions, ask your pharmacist or GP for advice.
+Always read the patient information leaflet that comes with your shampoo, and if you have any questions, ask your pharmacist for advice.

 Seborrhoeic dermatitis doesn’t cause hair loss, even if your symptoms are severe.